The Top Ten Medicinal Herbs for the Garden:

-Filipendula ulmaria, Rosaceae.
-This stately herb is native to meadows in Europe.
-The flowers are quite attractive, growing in large white billowy clusters, and are traditionally used to flavor meads; hence its former name of Meadwort.
 The leaves and flowers have a pleasant wintergreen aroma and flavor, and are used internally for inflammation, fevers, heartburn, and peptic ulcers.
 Most people, including finicky children, love the tasty tea.
 Meadowsweet is a wonderful tonic for arthritis with its anti-inflammatory salicylates.
-It is naturalizing in northeastern US and can spread from seed, although I have yet to see it wild in North Carolina.
+It is naturalizing in the northeastern United States and can spread on its own from seed.

 Here is a video of Joe Hollis, of Mountain Gardens, talking about Jiaogulan.
 Joe is likely the person most responsible for jiaogulan’s recent popularity as a garden medicinal in the United States.

-Wild bergamot is an herbaceous perennial; it grows 3-4’ tall by indefinitely wide.
-Full sun, average to well-drained soil.
+Wild bergamot is an herbaceous perennial; it grows 3-4 feet (.9-1.2 m) tall by indefinitely wide.
+It likes full sun and average to well-drained soils.
 Zones 3-8.
 The seeds are Lilliputian-tiny and must be planted on the surface of the soil and misted or bottom watered (to avoid burying them too deep in the soil).
 For most gardeners, it’s easier to purchase a plant or divide a bit of the root from a friend’s plant.
-Wild bergamot spreads vigorously by runners, similar to mint.
+Wild bergamot spreads vigorously by runners, in a similar fashion to mint.
 Plant it where it can go hog wild, or contain it with a rhizome barrier, as you would for mint or bamboo.

 Web Resources and Books